What is a Nuclear Medicine Examination?

 What can you expect during the exam?

-You will be positioned on the scanning table under the camera.
-A radionuclide will then be injected or taken orally.
-This makes it possible for the camera to detect certain organs and their functions.
+You will be positioned on a scanning table under a special camera.
+A radionuclide will be injected or taken orally, allowing the camera to detect certain organs and evaluate their function.

-Most scans require different images and perhaps a few position changes.
-You will be asked to lie still.
-Each scan will take about 3 minutes, some may take longer.
-Movement may result in the need for additional scans.
+Most scans require multiple images and may involve changing positions during the exam.
+You will be asked to remain still while the images are captured.
+Each scan typically takes about three minutes, though some may take longer.
+Movement during the scan may require additional images.

 For your personal safety

-If you are having a Nuclear Medicine examination, please tell your doctor or the technologist if you are:
+If you are scheduled for a nuclear medicine examination, please inform your doctor or technologist if you are:

 - Allergic to iodine or other materials